Mohammad Reza Pahlavi: Relationship with the Western world

-Many critics labeled the Shah as a Western and American "puppet", an accusation that has been disproven as unfounded by contemporary scholars due to the Shah's strong regional and nationalist ambitions, which often led Tehran to disputes with its Western allies.
+Many critics labelled the Shah as a Western and American "puppet", an accusation that has been disproven as unfounded by contemporary scholars due to the Shah's strong regional and nationalist ambitions, which often led Tehran to disputes with its Western allies.
 In particular, the Carter administration which took control of the White House in 1977 saw the Shah as a troublesome ally and sought change in Iran's political system.

 By the 1970s, the Shah had become a strongman.
 His power had dramatically increased both in Iran and internationally, and on the tenth anniversary of the White Revolution, he challenged The Consortium Agreement of 1954 and terminated the agreement after negotiations with the oil consortium resulting in the establishment of 1973 Sale and Purchase Agreement.

 Khomeini accused the Shah of false rumors and employed Soviet methods of deception.
 The accusations were amplified by international media outlets, which widely propagated the information, and protests were widely shown on Iranian televisions.

 Many Iranian students studied across Western Europe and the United States, where ideas of liberalism, democracy, and counterculture flourished.
 Among left-leaning Westerners, the Shah's reign was seen as equivalent to that of right-wing hate figures.
-Western anti-Shah fervor broadcast by European and American media outlets was ultimately adopted by Iranian students and intellectuals studying in the West, who accused the Shah of Westoxification when it was the students themselves who were adopting Western liberalism they experienced during their studies.
+Western anti-Shah fervour broadcast by European and American media outlets was ultimately adopted by Iranian students and intellectuals studying in the West, who accused the Shah of Westoxification when it was the students themselves who were adopting Western liberalism they experienced during their studies.
 These Western ideas of liberalism resulted in utopian visions for revolution and social change.
 In turn, the Shah criticized Western democracies and equated them to chaos.

 Furthermore, the Shah chastised Americans and Europeans as being "lazy" and "lacking discipline" and criticized their student radicalism as being caused by Western decline.
 President Nixon expressed his concern to the Shah that Iranian students in the United States would similarly become radicalized, asking the Shah: "Are your students infected?" and "Can you do anything?"